The Manin constant and the modular degree: Abstract

 \section{Abstract}

-The Manin constant $c$ of an elliptic curve $E$ over $\bQ$ is the nonzero integer that scales the pullback of a N\'{e}ron differential under a minimal parametrization $\phi\colon X_0(N)_\bQ \surjects E$ into the differential $\omega_f$ determined by the normalized newform $f$ associated to $E$.
+The Manin constant $c$ of an elliptic curve $E$ over $\bQ$ is the nonzero integer that scales the differential $\omega_f$ determined by the normalized newform $f$ associated to $E$ into the pullback of a N\'{e}ron differential under a minimal parametrization $\phi\colon X_0(N)_\bQ \surjects E$.
 Manin conjectured that $c = \pm 1$ for optimal parametrizations, and we prove that in general $c \mid \deg(\phi)$ under a minor assumption at $2$ and $3$ that is not needed for cube-free $N$ or for parametrizations by $X_1(N)_\bQ$.
 Since $c$ is supported at the additive reduction primes, which need not divide $\deg(\phi)$, this improves the status of the Manin conjecture for many $E$.
-For the proof, we settle a part of the Manin conjecture by establishing an integrality property of $\omega_f$ necessary for it to hold.
-We reduce the latter to $p$-adic bounds on denominators of the Fourier expansions of $f$ at \emph{all} the cusps of $X_0(N)_\bC$ and then use the recent basic identity for the $p$-adic Whittaker newform to establish stronger bounds in the more general setup of newforms of weight $k$ on $X_0(N)$.
-To overcome obstacles at $2$ and $3$, we exploit the local Langlands correspondence and exhibit new cases in which $X_0(N)_\bZ$ has rational singularities.
+Our core result that gives this divisibility is the containment $\omega_f \in H^0(X_0(N), \Omega)$, which we establish by combining automorphic methods with techniques from arithmetic geometry; here the modular curve $X_0(N)$ is considered over $\bZ$ and $\Omega$ is its relative dualizing sheaf over $\bZ$.
+We reduce this containment to $p$-adic bounds on denominators of the Fourier expansions of $f$ at \emph{all} the cusps of $X_0(N)_\bC$ and then use the recent basic identity for the $p$-adic Whittaker newform to establish stronger bounds in the more general setup of newforms of weight $k$ on $X_0(N)$.
+To overcome obstacles at $2$ and $3$, we analyze nondihedral supercuspidal representations of $\GL_2(\bQ_2)$ and exhibit new cases in which $X_0(N)_\bZ$ has rational singularities.

 \contentsname{} \quad\\